epfllibrary/zotero-course/03-installation.md

 2. Click on the "Install Zotero Connector" button
 3. Autorize installation

 :warning: As of November 2019, the Zotero Connector for Safari is unavailable for download, and existing installations will stop working if you upgrade to Safari 13 and/or macOS Catalina.
 Existing installations will continue to work in Safari 12.
 The Zotero team is hoping to release a working connector for Safari shortly.
+We recommend you install [Firefox](https://www.mozilla.org/firefox/new/) as an alternative browser.

 ## How to check if the installation worked ?